The Stroke Association held this workshop to set the priorities for research into the psychological consequences of stroke in the UK.

 On Tuesday, academics and researchers interested in stroke rehabilitation gathered for a specialist conference hosted by the University of Central Lancashire (UCLan).
 The Organisation for Psychological Research Into Stroke (OPSYRIS) event showcased a broad range of research highlighting aspects of psychological and neuropsychological stroke care and research.

-Questionnaires are used to diagnose dementia and cognitive impairment in stroke patients, and a research review of them has been published in the journal, Stroke.
+Questionnaires are commonly used to diagnose dementia and cognitive impairment in stroke patients, and a new review of the research into their use has been published in the journal, Stroke.
+Co-funded by the Stroke Association, the review suggests that much more research is necessary to understand the best methods of testing for these problems as they relate to stroke.